Eastern Sierra Birds

 Bird Sighting Archives from January 1999 through September 2008, including many with photo documentation.

-A complete list of birds of Inyo County, in a trifold brochure format (for printing double-sided) is available here in pdf format: Inyo County Bird Checklist.
+A complete list of Birds of Inyo County, in 2016 taxonomic order is avalable here: Inyo_Bird_Checklist-2016.
+Also available in a trifold brochure format (for printing double-sided): Inyo County Bird Checklist Brochure.
 This list was put together by North American Birds sub-regional editors for Inyo County, Tom and Jo Heindel, for reporting rare bird sightings.

 The Mono Lake Committee maintains a Mono Basin Checklist here: monolake.org/about/birdlist, and the Owens Valley Committee has a checklist of Owens Lake birds here: ovcweb.org/OwensValley/OwensLakebirdlist.html as well as this list of some common birds by habitat: ovcweb.org/OwensValley/Birdhabitat.html.